starkinfra/sdk-dotnet/README.md

 ### Create PixInfractions

-Infraction reports are used to report transactions that raise fraud suspicion, to request a refund or to reverse a refund.
-Infraction reports can be created by either participant of a transaction.
+Pix infractions are used to report transactions that raise fraud suspicion, to request a refund or to reverse a refund.
+Pix infractions can be created by either participant of a transaction.

 ```c#
 using System;